 Free Art Appraisal

-Upload photos and receive a research-backed value range based on artist identity, medium, condition, and market data—no upfront cost or formal paperwork required.
+Upload photos and receive a free, research-backed artwork appraisal covering artist identity, originality, condition, and comparable market sales — no upfront cost, no shipping, and no formal paperwork required.

 Preview of free art appraisal flow